-Though the design is simple, the wedding website still delivers all the information that guests need when visiting their city, from recommending activities and restaurants in the area to flight and accommodation information.
+Though the design is simple, the wedding website still delivers all of the information that guests need when visiting their city, from recommending activities and restaurants in the area to flight and accommodation information.

-Karl and Gina’s wedding website is another that features only illustrations.
-Unlike Jess and Russ’s website, Karl and Gina use a cartoon approach to showcase their big day.
+Karl and Gina’s wedding website is a great example of using a cartoon approach to showcase their special day.

 The navigation menu appears as part of the illustration, so it remains harmonious with the overall design.

 The website also includes up and down buttons on each section to help visitors navigate through the website.
 It serves as an alternative to standard scrolling.